 If you are going for an operation, including minor surgery and dental work, inform your doctor or dentist that you are taking this medicine.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.
 Your doctor may also need to do routine blood tests (e.g. liver function tests, kidney function tests, complete blood count, and levels of calcium, magnesium, potassium in the blood) before and during treatment with this medicine.

-Posaconazole may cause drowsiness or dizziness.
+Posaconazole may cause dizziness.
 If affected, do not drive or take part in any activity in which you need to be alert.